silverstripe/bambusa-installer/README.md

 under `http://localhost:8200`.

-If you need access to individual containers (e.g. SSH into the web container), you can use `docker-compose exec` to get an interactive shell:
+If you need access to individual containers (e.g. SSH into the web container), you can use `docker-compose exec` to get an interactive shell with the webserver user:

 ```
-docker-compose exec web /bin/bash
+docker-compose exec -u www-data web /bin/bash
 ```

-Note that you should run commands as the web user, through `gosu www-data`.

 ## Docker Builds